We'll give you two for one on cracks about Mitt Romney closing down your factory and giving your wife cancer.

 My state in particular has a $40 to $50 billion unfunded liability presently for state pensions.

-And plenty of other states are in similar circumstances, as well as municipalities, The city that sits adjacent to my town, the city of Scrant, which was in the national news, is a there's better bankrupt city for for a long time, but they keep borrowing more money and borrowing and kicking the can down the road, and eventually uh you're not going to have anything left to do, and and you're going to have a real crash.
+The city that sits adjacent to my town, the city of Scrant, which was in the national news, has been a bankrupt city for a long time, but they keep borrowing more money and borrowing and kicking the can down the road, and eventually you're not going to have anything left to do, and you're going to have a real crash.

-So uh I I just can't figure out why it is that we can't get political leaders in this country with enough character and integrity to come out and tell the American people the truth.
+So I just can't figure out why it is that we can't get political leaders in this country with enough character and integrity to come out and tell the American people the truth.

-You're right there, Jeff, and and well said.
+You're right there, Jeff, and well said.

 And the interesting thing is when you talk to guys in Washington and you look in their eyes, you can see there is no intention ever of paying this stuff back.